lancaster-university/microbit-dal/ble_issue_tracker.md

 D7.
 Why does LED Matrix State support “Write Without Response”?
 I think this should be plain “Write” so that no further writes are made until there’s been an ACK back from the previous one.
 Changed.

 D8.
 MicroBit Requirements supports Write.
 This is (ironically and puntastically) wrong.
 Client should not be able to modify the requirements the MicroBit has.
 Changed.

+D12.
+Microbit DFU service not in the profile design.
+Added.
+Needs descriptions and data types confirming.

 Profile Testing